A Hybrid Finite-Volume Reconstruction Framework for Efficient High-Order Shock-Capturing on Unstructured Meshes: Numerical Framework

 And together with $\delta_w$, these two parameters determine the area of the weakly non-smooth region:

 The MUSCL margin $\delta_m$ and WENO margin $\delta_w$ can be expressed as:

 The MUSCL margin design $\delta_m$ considers only positive values to define the MUSCL region, and for $\delta_w$ we allow both positive and negative values to control the CWENOZ reconstruction region.
 Adjusting the margin parameters $\alpha_w$, $\beta_w$, $\alpha_m$, and $\beta_m$, we can flexibly modify the regions for different reconstruction methods, and the algorithm can better handle different cases.
-In Fig. \ref{fig:NADMargin}, we present visualisations of different combinations of margin parameters, where it is clearly demonstrated how varying the margins influences the classification of smooth, weakly non-smooth, and discontinuous regions.
+In Fig. \ref{fig:NADMargin}, we present visualisations of different combinations of margin parameters. {First, panel (a) presents the default parameter setting adopted in most of our tests.
+In this default configuration, we set $\alpha_m=5^{-3}$ and $\beta_m=0.5$ to delineate the MUSCL and CWENOZ subregions, while $\alpha_w$ and $\beta_w$ were set to 0.
+Relative to previous MOOD studies, these values correspond to more permissive (relaxed) margin parameters, which is enabled by our proposed three-region design.
+In the classical MOOD paradigm, a DMP-based indicator determines whether the scheme switches from a high-order WENO discretization to a more robust MUSCL discretization.
+In contrast, our framework introduces an additional WENO region to treat weakly non-smooth yet non-discontinuous structures.
+This intermediate layer mitigates spurious oscillations, thereby allowing larger margin parameters without compromising robustness.}

+{Panel (b) corresponds to a more aggressive bias toward the high-order linear scheme, with $\alpha_m=10^{-4}$, $\beta_m=10^{-1}$, $\alpha_w=10^{-4}$, and $\beta_w=10^{-3}$.
+By tuning $\alpha_w$ and $\beta_w$, the method can further expand the linear-scheme region and thus reduce numerical dissipation when higher spectral fidelity is required, for example in turbulence-dominated zones.}

+{Panels (c), (d), and (e) further illustrate the flexibility of the proposed hybrid strategy.
+By choosing very large margin parameters, $\alpha_m=10^{6}$ and $\beta_m=10^{9}$, the algorithm effectively restricts the hybridization to the high-order linear scheme and the CWENOZ scheme.
+Conversely, setting all margin parameters to zero, $\alpha_m=0$, $\beta_m=0$, $\alpha_w=0$, and $\beta_w=0$, yields a two-scheme formulation that employs only the linear and MUSCL schemes.
+Finally, selecting $\alpha_w=0$ and $\beta_w=-0.5$ suppresses the linear-scheme region, such that the hybrid method transitions only between the CWENOZ and MUSCL schemes.}

+{In this work, all test cases, except those explicitly identified for comparison, use the same hybrid parameters, which are designated as the default setting, which can be found in Fig. \ref{fig:NADMargin} (a).}

 In addition, to prevent the troubled cell indicator from erroneously activating in completely smooth regions, such as the fluid far field, and because this type of troubled cell indicator is sometimes too sensitive \citep{FARMAKIS2020112921,TSOUTSANIS2023127544}, we use a deactivation criterion similar to the Venkatakrishnan limiter \citep{VENKATAKRISHNAN1995120}.
 The additional safeguard avoids unnecessary limiting and preserves high-order accuracy where the flow remains smooth.
 The deactivation criterion can be written as: